- Peter McParland finished Sweden 1958 one goal behind Pele

 The 1958 FIFA World Cup™ is synonymous with Just Fontaine’s record 13-goal haul, a 17-year-old Pele announcing himself to the world and Brazil claiming their first-ever world title.
 But often overlooked is the story of minnows Northern Ireland, who after pipping giants Italy and Portugal to a place at Sweden 1958, became the then-smallest country to qualify for a World Cup - and where they continued to defy the odds.

 Nobody expected much from Peter Doherty’s charges.
-Paired alongside heavyweights Czechoslovakia, then-South American kings Argentina and reigning world champions West Germany in the group stages, you could have been forgiven for thinking that the Ulstermen would simply be making up the numbers.
+Paired alongside heavyweights Czechoslovakia, then-South American kings Argentina and reigning world champions West Germany in the group stages, you could have been forgiven for thinking the Ulstermen would simply be making up the numbers.
 They instead exceeded all expectations, eventually reaching the quarter-finals, where they would come up against Just Fontaine’s France and stand 90 minutes away from facing Garrincha’s Brazil.

 Among the leading scorers at that tournament was Northern Ireland’s Peter McParland, who finished Sweden 1958 behind silver boot winners Pele and Helmut Rahn with five goals.
 After attending a recent showing of the ‘Spirit of '58’, a documentary film depicting Northern Ireland’s World Cup journey, FIFA.com caught up with the former Aston Villa star to talk upsetting the odds, hearing early whispers about a young whizz kid named Pele, scoring twice against reigning champions West Germany and more.